Kolin (KOLIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kolin Historical Price

-According to the latest data gathered on Kolin live price page, the current price of Kolin is 0.00564353USD.
-The circulating supply of Kolin(KOLIN) is 999.96M KOLIN , giving it a market capitalization of $5.63M.
+According to the latest data gathered on Kolin live price page, the current price of Kolin is 0.00422453USD.
+The circulating supply of Kolin(KOLIN) is 999.96M KOLIN , giving it a market capitalization of $4.25M.

 The Kolin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KOLIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.